Fort Collins Coloradoan: History

 Founded by Joseph L. McClelland in 1873 as Larimer County Express, Fort Collins Newspapers Inc. was established in 1937 when Speidel Newspapers acquired the publication known as The Express-Courier.
 The Coloradoan moved from its Old Town Fort Collins location to 1212 Riverside Avenue on the city's east side in 1974.
 Gannett acquired the newspaper when it merged with Speidel in 1977.

 In 2004, Gannett began construction on a new $6 million facility on property adjacent to their Riverside site.
 In June 2005, advertising, circulation, human resources, news and technology staffs moved into 1300 Riverside Avenue.
+The Coloradoan moved from Riverside Avenue in 2023 to 2850 McClelland Drive, whose street was named for the founding editor of the Larimer County Express.

-The News Director of The Coloradoan is Eric Larsen, since June 2017.
-Previous editors include David Greiling, Michael Limon, Bob Moore, Josh Awtry and Lauren Gustus.
+The executive editor of the Coloradoan is David Dishman.
+Previous editors included Eric Larsen, Lauren Gustus, Josh Awtry, Bob Moore, Michael Limon and Dave Greiling.

 Daily paper

-The Coloradoan focuses on local news in its A section.
-Section B features content from USA TODAY, including national and international news.
+The Coloradoan focuses on local news in its A section, with state and national news as well.

-The business section includes local content, wire content and a small sampling of local stocks.

-Sports includes local high school coverage, CSU and semi-pro teams around the area as well as Denver pro teams and national sports.
+Sports includes local high school coverage, CSU and semi-pro teams around the area, CU football and basketball, as well as Denver pro teams and national sports.

-The Wednesday Taste section focuses on food and drink in Northern Colorado, and Cache -- which is inserted into Thursday's edition -- focuses on entertainment and things to do.
+There is also a daily national and sports section from USA TODAY, including national and international news.

 Windsor Beacon

-The Coloradoan’s Windsor Beacon is a small newspaper that has served Windsor, Colorado since 1896.
-The Windsor Beacon supplies Windsor residents with local news and event information every Sunday and Wednesday.